Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/video-games-sales-assistant/README.md

 # Deploying a Conversational Data Analyst Assistant Solution with Amazon Bedrock AgentCore

 This solution provides a Generative AI application reference that allows users to interact with data through a natural language interface.
-The solution leverages **[AWS Bedrock AgentCore](https://aws.amazon.com/bedrock/agentcore/)**, a managed service that enables you to deploy, run, and scale custom agent applications, along with the **[Strands Agents SDK](https://strandsagents.com/)** to build an agent that connects to a PostgreSQL database, providing data analysis capabilities through a web application interface.
+The solution leverages **[Amazon Bedrock AgentCore](https://aws.amazon.com/bedrock/agentcore/)**, a managed service that enables you to deploy, run, and scale custom agent applications, along with the **[Strands Agents SDK](https://strandsagents.com/)** to build an agent that connects to a PostgreSQL database, providing data analysis capabilities through a web application interface.

 <div align="center">
 <img src="./images/data-analyst-assistant-agentcore-strands-agents-sdk.gif" alt="Conversational Data Analyst Assistant Solution with Amazon Bedrock AgentCore">